emillermcglone/task_tracker/README.md

 # Design
 The user starts at an index page where they can either log in or create a new account.
 Users must provide a valid email address (it must include @) to create an account.
 No duplicate email addresses will be allowed.

 Once logged in, users are redirected to a home page, displaying the tasks they are assigned to.
-They can update or delete tasks assigned to them.
+They can view, update, or delete tasks assigned to them.
+Marking a task complete and entering time spent can only be done after the task is created and only by the user the task is assigned to.
 The time input must be in increments of 15 minutes.

-Users may also view all tasks where they can delete or edit tasks that they have created.
+In the all tasks page, users may view, delete, or edit tasks that they have created.
 On both the home and all tasks pages, users can create new tasks.
-Marking a task complete and entering time spent can only be done after the task is created and only by the user the task is assigned to.
 Once finished, users can log out.

 # TaskTracker